Formative assessment is one of those buzzwords you hear a lot in education.

-The “iceberg problem” arises when assessments take a narrow view of student understanding.
-A typical unit test tells us what percent of content a student has mastered.
-But it tells us nothing about why a student is having difficulty.
+The Iceberg Problem is the result of assessments that take a narrow view of student understanding.
+A typical unit test tells us what percentage of content a student has remembered.
+But it tells us little about that student’s potential.
+Or why a student is having difficulty.

-If our goal is to evaluate students, this system works.
+If our goal is to compare students, this system works.
 Billy got 65% of the questions right on the test.
 Yesenia got 98% right.
-Clearly, Yesenia knows more than Billy on this topic.
+Clearly, Yesenia knows more than Billy.

 But this information offers little help for targeting support.
 If Billy did all his homework during the unit, what went wrong?
 He likely had gaps from prior grade levels.
 Try as he might, the material just didn’t make sense.

 It’s even more complicated if Billy didn’t do his homework.
 It’s easy to point to the missing homework as the cause of the problem.
-But just as often, his skill gaps were also the reason he didn’t do his homework.
+But just as often, his skill gaps were the cause of his missing homework, rather than vice-versa.

-If we target instruction based on his mistakes, we merely chip away at the tip of the iceberg.
+We can target instruction based on his mistakes, but that merely chips away the tip of the iceberg.
 With enough scaffolding, we can even make him appear proficient.
 This approach allows schools to pass students from grade to grade, without ever addressing skill gaps.

 And what about Yesenia?
 Do we just give her gold stars all year for being great?
+Do we worry about the 2% of questions she missed?
 When does she take a test that truly challenges her?
-Why did she miss 2% of the questions?

-Each state has a list of standards that should be covered in each class and grade level.
-To ensure teachers address each standard, schools create curriculum maps and pacing guides.
-Teachers then move their classes through each standard at a set pace.
+Each state has a list of standards to be covered in each subject, at each grade level.
+To ensure each standard is addressed, these standards are transformed into textbooks and curriculum maps.
+Teachers are expected to move their classes through each standard at a set pace.